+Outfit Moray offer holiday and respite breaks for vulnerable and disadvantaged children from across Moray.
+This initiative provides a week’s holiday break for children and young people who would otherwise not get a break in that year.
 Outfit’s holiday breaks are designed to inspire new confidence and give children the chance to have fun, try new things, get involved in outdoor learning, be creative and form positive childhood memories.
 These holidays will be provided in a residential context with one adult mentor supporting two children throughout the week.

 Outfit Moray’s holiday and respite breaks wouldn’t be possible without a dedicated team of volunteers, and we’re always looking for more people with specific experience and empathy who really want to make a difference to young lives.
 If you think you are a positive role model, and you’d like to offer your help with one of our breaks, then please complete our Volunteer Application Form.

 I just wanted to say a huge thank you to Outfit Moray for all the opportunities they have provided for the children and young people supported by Moray Women’s Aid.

 In the summer holidays young people accessing our service where able to attend a residential trip to Badaguish.
 As an organisation we were very impressed by how welcoming the team were to partnership working and we found the referral process for the residential trip very clear, easy and quick to complete which is a real benefit in a busy work setting.